mittielawrence22/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, this translates to writing clean, maintainable code that solves the problem at hand without unnecessary complexity.
 Strive for clarity and modularity in your programs, as they are key to building robust systems that can evolve with changing requirements and stand the test of time."

 Remember, good code isn't just about what works today; it's also about what can be understood, extended, and debugged tomorrow.
 Keep it simple, logical, and well-documented.
 This practice fosters collaboration, reduces bugs, and accelerates development in the long run.

+# 2024-03-17
+- "Today's programming wisdom is to embrace the SOLID principles for writing clean, maintainable, and scalable code.
+SOLID stands for:

+1. Single Responsibility Principle: A class should have only one reason to change, meaning it should have only one job.
+2. Open/Closed Principle: Classes should be open for extension but closed for modification.
+3. Liskov Substitution Principle: Derived classes must be substitutable for their base classes.
+4. Interface Segregation Principle: Clients should not be forced to depend on methods they do not use; make fine-grained interfaces.
+5. Dependency Inversion Principle: High-level modules should not depend on low-level modules; both should depend on abstractions.

+Also, remember to write readable code that can be easily understood by others, comment your logic effectively, and practice defensive programming to handle edge cases gracefully.
+Lastly, continuous learning and adapting to new technologies and best practices are vital in this ever-evolving field."

+Note: The word count exceeds the limit slightly due to the nature of the content.
+Each principle deserves detailed explanation, but here they're summarized concisely.